Accenture/DBTestCompareGenerator/README.md

 ![Excel file](https://github.com/ObjectivityLtd/DBTestCompareGenerator/blob/master/DBTestCompareGenerator/images/Excel.png)

-In excel file for e.g huge tables which comparing can be time consuming you can choose in AggregateByClause column of Excel file columns to be aggregated as SUM (for columns in table contains numeric values).
+In the excel file for e.g huge tables which comparing can be time-consuming, you can choose in AggregateByClause column of Excel file columns to be aggregated as SUM (for columns in the table contains numeric values).

 ```sql
 SELECT